Mixed connective tissue disease

 • Pulmonary hypertension

-• High level of anti–U1-RNP antibodies (anti-RNP antibodies)
+• High level of U1-ribonucleoprotein antibodies (anti-RNP antibodies)

 • Antibodies against U1-70 kd small nuclear ribonucleoprotein (snRNP)

-In mixed connective tissue disease, the symptoms of the separate diseases usually don’t appear all at once.
+In mixed connective-tissue disease (MCTD), the symptoms of the separate diseases usually don’t appear all at once.
 Instead, they tend to occur in sequence over a number of years, which can make diagnosis more complicated.
-Early signs and symptoms often involve the hands.
+Early signs and symptoms often involve the hands escpecially the fingers.
 Fingers might swell like sausages, and the fingertips become white and numb.
 In later stages, some organs — such as the lungs, heart and kidneys — may be affected.

 Figure 1.
 Raynaud’s disease fingers